 Instead of investing in taller and faster rides, they can tell visitors they’re going to videotape them on attractions then memorialize their live, uninhibited reactions on the internet where they’ll be viewable by everyone in the world pretty much forever.

 That’s how AAA Northeast and Six Flags New England made my few short minutes aboard Harley Quinn’s Spinsanity the most frightening thrill-ride experience of my life.

-I tackled the 15-story, pendulum-shaped torture device in late May on a media invitation from the park.
-It seemed like a fantastic opportunity to help me give Your AAA readers a glimpse of what to expect on AAA Member Appreciation Day, which is Aug.
-25. Members can buy discounted admission tickets in advance, which include free parking, early park access, an all-you-can-eat buffet and extended park hours.
+I tackled the 15-story, pendulum-shaped torture device on a media invitation from the park.
+It seemed like a fantastic opportunity to help me give Your AAA readers a glimpse of what to expect during a visit.
+Members can buy discounted admission tickets to Six Flags.

 I couldn’t have been less nervous about the assignment in the days and hours leading up to my scheduled ride time.
 I’ve tackled plenty of wicked tall, wicked fast attractions in my day, like Superman, the speediest, most white-knuckle-inducing ride Six Flags New England has to offer.

 It was a cinch.

 But believe me when I say there is something profound that happens in the human psyche when you become aware that the intimate experience of exposing yourself to a thrill ride is about to be captured for an audience.
 The gravity of such a situation hit me when the Spinsanity harness lowered down snug on my stocky shoulders.

 Inches to my right sat a camera, affixed to the ride by some elaborate scaffolding.
 When I first looked into it, I could not help but hear the voice of HAL from “2001: A Space Odyssey.”
 I was sure that if I asked to abort the pending mission some disembodied voice would say: “Sorry George, I’m afraid I can’t do that.”